 - Turn your lights on before sundown, aiding other drivers

 Visibility does not only include your vehicle and its windows and lights, it also refers to pedestrians being visible, or yourself being seen on the side of the road.
 Be sure to double check for pedestrians while driving, turning or crossing an intersection, as with less daylight and maybe people wearing dark clothing, its hard to spot walkers.
 Furthermore, in the event you need to pull over, make sure to have your hazard lights on and stay inside your vehicle.

 You cannot help if an oncoming vehicle has bright lights, but you can avoid looking directly in them.
 Try gazing down to your right, focusing on an object to the right of the road to keep you straight.
 Finally, and this goes for driving during the day and night, get your vision tested each year, and be sure to tell your physician that you drive at night, as you may require a different prescription.

 We hope you found this checklist informative and worthy of sharing with your drivers.

 We know that Cold Season is finally coming to an end, but have you gone through your Cold Season Checklist for your vehicles?
-For a reminder, click the button below!
+For a reminder, click the link below!